qiskit-community/qiskit-experiments/docs/tutorials/data_processing.rst

 Data processing
 ===============

-In this tutorial we will describe how to manipulate the different types of data that quantum computers can return.
+In this tutorial we describe how to manipulate the different types of data that quantum computers can return.
+The tutorial covers key aspects of the ``data_processing`` package such as how to initialize an instance of ``DataProcessor`` and how to create the ``DataAction`` nodes that process the data.

 Data types on IBM Quantum backends
 ----------------------------------